lunarmodules/Penlight/doc/manual/02-arrays.md

 `List.partition(t,type)` works as expected.
 But these functions will only operate on the array part of the table.

+The 'nominal' type of the returned table is `pl.Multimap`, which describes a mapping between keys and multiple values.
+This does not mean that `pl.Multimap` is automatically loaded whenever you use `partition` (or `List` for that matter); this is one of the standard metatables which are only filled out when the appropriate module is loaded.
+This allows tables to be tagged appropriately without causing excessive coupling.

 Stacks occur everywhere in computing. `List` supports stack-like operations;
 there is already `pop` (remove and return last value) and `append` acts like `push` (add a value to the end). `push` is provided as an alias for `append`, and